-Decree No. 639, published in Official Gazette No. 40,310 of December 6, 2013, established a firing freeze in favor of the workers of the public and private sectors, from January 1, 2014 to December 31, 2014.
-By virtue of the foregoing, the workers protected by the Decree may not be dismissed or transferred, nor may their employment conditions be worsened, without a justified cause previously approved by the Labor Inspector’s Office of their jurisdiction, according to article 422 of the Organic Law on Work and Workers.
+Presidential Decree No. 1,583 published in Extraordinary Official Gazette No. 6,168 dated December 30, 2014, established a firing freeze in favor of the workers of the public and private sectors from January 1, 2015 to December 31, 2015.
+By virtue of the foregoing, the workers protected by the Decree may not be dismissed or transferred, nor may their employment conditions be worsened, without a justified cause previously approved by the Labor Inspector of their jurisdiction, according to article 422 of the Organic Law on Labor and Workers.

-The breach of the firing freeze prescribed in the Decree will entitle the worker to demand his/her reinstatement or restoration of the juridical situation infringed before the relevant Labor Inspector’s Office, within thirty (30) calendar days following the breach of the firing freeze, through the procedure established in article 425 of the Organic Law on Work and Workers.
+The breach of the firing freeze prescribed in the Decree will entitle the worker to demand his/her reinstatement before the relevant Labor Inspector’s Office, within thirty (30) calendar days following the dismissal.
 Also, the Decree expressly establishes that in addition to the salaries accrued and not paid, the dismissed worker may demand payment of the other benefits not received by him/her.

-The Decree will become effective as of January 1, 2014.
+The Decree became effective on January 1, 2015.